MartinPankraz/az-private-linky/README.md

 ![Architecture overview](/application/src/main/webapp/priv-lnk-overview.png)

-## Destination config
+## BTP Destination config
-We describe three Destinations, whereas the first one refers to the initial simple setup discussed in part 1 of the blog series.
-The other two are required to realize the SAMLAssertion flow.
+We describe four Destinations, whereas the first one refers to the initial simple setup discussed in part 1 of the blog series.
+The next two are required to realize the SAMLAssertion flow.
 This additional complexity is due to the fact that the SAML2BearerAssertion flow cannot be used, because the BTP Private Link Service operates isolated from all other BTP services by design.
 As part of the flow the connectivity service would need to reach the OAuth2 server on the SAP backend but can't because it has no visibility of the private endpoint.

 We could get away with 2 destinations, because the target configuration is the same except the authorization header.
 For a cleaner approach and better separation I decided to have a separate instance to avoid overriding authentication.